 Next, we are on a bus for our ride to the top.
 Our guide is a local, who greets us in local Tinglit language.
 During the 45 minute ride up, he tells us about local customs, culture and wildlife.

 We pass through the village of Hoonah, which is a fairly small settlement.
 Fishing is the main industry here, followed by tourism.
 Lot of people work for the armed forces.

 There is also an airport, for small twin engine planes from Juneau.

 As we get to the top of the mountain, we get to see some great scenery.

 After the bus brings us to the top of the mountain, we make our way to the Zip Rider tower.
 Here, we are divided into groups of six.
 There are 4 groups that go before ours, so plenty of time to watch what happens, hear the screams and get nervous.
-By the time its our turn, one gentlemen in our group wants to go back the down the long way.
+By the time it is our turn, one gentlemen in our group wants to go back the down the long way.
 But the staff are very friendly and re-assuring and convince him to take the zip ride down.
-For one thing, its 90 minute wait for the bus to take you down (45 minutes for the bus to come up and 45 to go back down) Vs. a 90 second ride on the Zip line.
+For one thing, it is a 90 minute wait for the bus to take you down (45 minutes for the bus to come up and 45 to go back down) vs. a 90 second ride on the Zip line.

 While we wait, we also get to enjoy the view.
 The Celebrity Infinity, docked down below at the shore looks like a bath toy.